mindreeper2420/integration-prototype/README.md

-# Prototype Template
+# Integration Prototype

-This is a template for creating prototypes.
-If you wish to use it, please download or fork this repo.
+This is for the integration prototype.

 ----